orn8/sga/README.md

 - **Offline Access:** Save the webpage as `.html` and use Local Mode when offline.
 - **Random Word API:** Get access to a library of over 170k+ words!
 (Powered by the [Random Word API](https://random-word-api.herokuapp.com/))

+> [!NOTE]
+> The site will display the word "error" if the Random Word API encounters an error.
+Switch to local mode if this occurs.

 ## Upcoming Features:

 - [ ] Notification System